 A credit score can tell lenders much about your financial situation and your creditworthiness.
 While a credit score that falls between 300 and 850 is uncomplicated, the factors that go into the final calculation can be.
-The higher the score, the more likely you are to repay lenders.

 What Factors Into A Credit Score?

 Payment history is the most critical element that affects you as it is worth 35% of a total score.
 It is also a factor that can both negatively and positively affect you since it formulates your bill payment practices.
 As lenders regularly report to credit bureaus, it is also a factor that adjusts your score regularly.
 Even a few points can make the difference between a high annual percentage rate and a low one, so watch your payment history.

 Another significant factor you need to pay close attention to is your credit utilization rate which accounts for 30% of your total score.
 This rate is your total credit limit minus your current debt.
 Lenders like to see a borrower’s score under 30%, so try to cut down on your debt to lower your utilization rate.
 A lower score also helps you get future offers.

 Lenders want to know about credit history because it is a predictor of future consumer behaviors since it provides details on both older and newer accounts.
 The information tells creditors about your understanding of credit as well as your ability to make payments.
 It is worth 15% of your total credit score, so start here to raise your score.